michaelloudermilk/ml/Discovery-Troubleshooting.md

     UNMS also contains installation parameter see [Installation Guide](https://github.com/Ubiquiti-App/UNMS/wiki/Installation-&-Update#-changing-the-unms-containers-ip-address-optional)

+- Check with tcpdump that your device receives UDP packet from your UNMS instance and sends back an answer.

 - The device might not be supported by UNMS

     UNMS currently (2017-06-27, version 0.8.0) supports: